If You Don't Have Ivermectin, Use the Ancient Egyptian Flowering Plant Nigella Sativa, also Known as Black Seed or Black Cumin

 Native to Southwest Asia and the Middle East it was used for thousands of years dating back to ancient Egypt.
 It was found in the tomb of King Tutankhamun

 Nigella sativa, also known as black seed or black cumin, is a flowering plant native to Southwest Asia and the Middle East.
-For thousands of years, the seeds of this beautiful plant have been used for medicinal purposes, with historical evidence of its use dating back to ancient Egypt, where it was found in the tomb of King Tutankhamun.
+For thousands of years, the seeds of this beautiful plant have been used for medicinal purposes, with historical evidence of its use dating back to ancient Egypt, where it was found in the tomb of King Tutankhamen.

 Also see our sister subject on hydroxychloroquine.